 Biomass is biological material derived from living, or recently living, organisms.
 In the context of renewable energy, it usually refers to plant-based materials which have recently absorbed CO2 from the atmosphere.
 Biomass is considered to be a carbon neutral fuel because the CO2 released when it is burnt is equivalent to the CO2 absorbed during growth.
 This means that there is no net increase in atmospheric CO2 levels as long as biomass sources are properly managed.

 The Isle of Wight Council has recently commissioned a report which identifies the total biomass resource available on the Island.
-For more information and to view the Wood Fuel Supply Strategy, please click here (PDF, 4.88MB, 57 pages).
+View more information about the Wood Fuel Supply Strategy (PDF, 4.88MB, 57 pages).

 There is currently a 200 kW biomass (wood chip) boiler operating at Parkhurst Prison with plans announced for biomass systems at Pan Meadows and Cowes High School.
 All of these provide hot water for heating.